primitt/iosducocliwallet/README.md

 # primittcli
-A CLI terminal for duinocoin.....
+A stripped down CLI wallet for duinocoin
+This is for iphones because the ios app is not out yet....
+This is also just a dump project XD, i just did this cause i was bored.

 ## Needed stuff: